-These are some of the common ‘rights’ which may come into question during separation or divorce.
+These are some of the common divorce rights in the UK which may come into question during separation or divorce.

 If you are married and have children living with you, you may be able to secure the right to live in the property until the children have left school.